sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/tempo1.svg'</img>

-You can also update the tempo by clicking twice in succession in the
+You can also update the tempo by clicking twice in spaced succession in the
-widget: the new BPM is determined from the time between clicks.
-For example, if there 1/2 second between clicks, the new BPM is 120.
+widget: the new BPM is determined as the time between the two clicks.
+For example, if there is 1/2 seconds between clicks, the new BPM will be set as 120.

 <a name="BEYOND-MUSIC-BLOCKS">
-IV.
-BEYOND-MUSIC-BLOCKS
+5. BEYOND-MUSIC-BLOCKS
 -----------------------
 </a>